ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 **Q**: I'm a mod developer who prefers to keep my mods on the latest patch of Minecraft for vanilla players.
 How will this affect me? \
 **A**: It won't affect you at all.
 It is fully expected that some mods, such as optimization mods, client-side mods, and server-side mods, will continue to target the latest patches.
 This proposal is aimed at giving large mod developers a unified direction for porting and maintaining their mods.

 **Q**: Why can't mod developers just figure it out themselves?
-Why would a developer ommunity vote be needed?
+Why would a developer community vote be needed? \
 **A**: This proposal simply addresses the communication issue, allowing the community to easily vote and communicate with each other.
 This helps both save time and energy by ensuring that mod developers will know what versions to maintain their mods on, rather than having to guess what versions will become populated.

 **Q**: How would voting work? \